fusioninventory/fusioninventory-agent/tools/darwin/README.txt

 - Use these scripts at your own risk, I claim no responsibilty nor give any warranty that they work.

 - This package works on 10.4.9 - 10.5.3 [intel and ppc], I am working on a solution for 10.3.9 since the startup infrastructure in "Jag" is slightly different then the later versions.

-- This does NOT include the abilty to push downloads (yet).
-That functionality is still being tested.